antarctica/ansible-monolith-core/README.md

 * **MAY** be specified
 * this variable is used as a 'feature flag' for whether tasks to include a Monolith service in a Monolith instance are applied
-* see the *Monolith service web-server configuration* section for more information
+* see the *Monolith service Monolith instance configuration* section for more information
 * values **MUST** use one of these options, as determined by Ansible:
     * `true`
     * `false`